xaviermiles/web_sentiment_analysis/README.md

 - commoncrawl - dataset that contains a large collection (ie. raw HTML) of scraped webpages from all over the web.
 The specific websites/pages collected are generated through a random crawling process and not meant to be exhaustive [of the entire web].
 This is supported by AWS (possibly financially) and so is designed to integrate well with specific AWS tools.
 - GDELT - dataset that contains a variety of sentiment scores for each online news article around the world (ie. does not contain .
 This aims to be very exhaustive of all online news articles, but has better coverage for countries that mostly speak English.
-- GNH -
+- GNH - dataset that indicates daily public sentiment and is constructed from tweets.
 - twitter - exploration of Twitter API.
-Hedonometer (see next section) and GNH are both sentiment indicators derived from Twitter data, so the aim of sourcing the raw data would be to try custom/different sentiment analysis techniques.
+Hedonometer (Section 3) and GNH are both sentiment indicators derived from Twitter data, so the aim of sourcing the raw data would be to try custom/different sentiment analysis techniques.

 ## 2. Setup